Fact-checked

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Helicobacter pylori lead the leading role in the etiology of chronic gastritis, peptic ulcer.
+Helicobacter pylori plays a leading role in the etiology of chronic gastritis and peptic ulcer disease.

-Materials for the study are biopsy specimens of the gastric mucosa and feces.
-The diagnostic sensitivity of PCR for detecting Helicobacter pylori in biopsy specimens of the gastric mucosa is 88-95.4%, specificity is 100%; in coprofiltrates - 61.4-93.7% and 100%, respectively.
+The material for the study is biopsy samples of the gastric mucosa and feces.
+The diagnostic sensitivity of PCR for the detection of Helicobacter pylori in biopsy samples of the gastric mucosa is 88-95.4%, specificity - 100%; in coprofiltrates - 61.4-93.7% and 100%, respectively.